jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

   - Transmission Media: comes in many forms, not just cables
     - includes wireless, LiFi, Bluetooth, Zigbee, satellites
     - most common cause of network failure (i.e. violations of availability) are cable failures or misconfigurations
-    - wired transmission media can typically be described in three categories: coaxial, Ethernet, fiber
+    - wired transmission media can typically be described in three categories: coaxial, twisted-pair (copper), and fiber optic
     - coaxial is typically used with cable modem installations to provide connectivity to an ISP, and requires a modem to convert the analog signals to digital
     - ethernet can be used to describe many mediums, it is typically associated with Category 5/6 unshielded twisted-pair (UTP) or shielded twisted pair (STP), and can be plenum-rated
     - Key Points for Each Cable Type:
       - **STP (Shielded Twisted Pair)**: features shielding around the pairs of wires to reduce electromagnetic interference (EMI);commonly used in industrial settings or environments with high interference
       - **UTP (Unshielded Twisted Pair)**: the most commonly used cable type for Ethernet (Cat5e, Cat6, etc.); more susceptible to EMI than STP, but cheaper and easier to install
-      - **10Base2 Coax (Thinnet)**: used to connect systems to backbond trunks of thicknet cabling (185m, 10Mbps); an older coaxial cable type used for Ethernet networks, now mostly obsolete; requires terminators at each end of the cable to prevent signal loss
+      - **10Base2 Coax (Thinnet)**: used to connect systems to backbone trunks of thicknet cabling (185m, 10Mbps); an older coaxial cable type used for Ethernet networks, now mostly obsolete; requires terminators at each end of the cable to prevent signal loss
       - **10Base5 Coax (Thicknet)**: can span 500 meters and provide up to 10Mbps; early Ethernet cabling standard, thick and heavy, now obsolete; provided long-distance connectivity but was difficult to install and maintain
       - **100BaseT (Fast Ethernet)**: supports speeds up to 100 Mbps, used in early LANs, and still used in some legacy systems
       - **1000BaseT (Gigabit Ethernet)**: uses UTP or STP cables (usually Cat5e or Cat6) for Gigabit Ethernet; widely deployed in modern office and home networks